Prelude and Chapter 1

 All offense, Zolin swatted one sphere and ducked under the other, and Kaileena yelped, parrying with the bucker as she drew her spheres back to herself.
-Leaning forward, as if to plow right into her, Zolin gasped as one sphere popped behind him, and reappeared in her hand.
-He parried it, while blocking the other with his shield from behind, all the while twisting aside in one clean movement.
+Leaning forward, as if to plow right into her, Zolin gasped as one sphere came dangerously close to striking the back of his head.
+He parried it, while blocking the other with his shield, all the while twisting aside in one clean movement.
 The guards watching them murmured approval.

 Now more wary, they circled each other, respective weapons raised.
 A few beads of sweat streaked his brow, and she was panting gently.
 Like a dog, she couldn’t perspire.